GreenSaladLeaf/Bike-Share/README.md

         WHEN station_id = '647' THEN 'racine ave & 57th st'
         ELSE station_name
     END AS station_name
 FROM station_data
-WHERE station_name IS NOT NULL and station_id IS NOT NULL ORDER BY station_id
+ORDER BY station_id
 ```
 export it to `bike-share-case-study-430704.Bike_share.mapping_station`